-The Greek Helene is the source — the same root that launched a thousand ships and lit the Trojan plain — and across Romance and Slavic languages that original name softened and brightened into Elena.
-The traditional gloss links it to helios, "sun," or to a word for "torch," giving the name a quiet association with light.
-Elena has been queen of Spain, a Ferrante narrator, and a century of opera heroines.
-It now sits at rank 45 in the United States, buoyed especially by Spanish-speaking families.
-Three syllables with a lifting middle, gentle in every language that claims it.
-European, classic, and unfailingly warm.
+The Greek Helene is the source — the same root that launched a thousand ships and lit the Trojan plain in Homer's Iliad — and across Romance and Slavic languages that original name softened and brightened into Elena.
+The traditional gloss links Helene to the Greek helios, meaning sun, or to a word for torch (the same root that gives us Helen, Eleanor, Ellen, Ellie, and the rare Eileen).
+Elena has been queen of Spain (Elena María Isabel Dominica de Silos de Borbón, the older sister of King Felipe VI), a Ferrante narrator (Elena Greco, the protagonist of the Neapolitan Novels), and the heroine of dozens of Italian and Spanish operas and zarzuelas (Verdi's Les vêpres siciliennes among them).

 Popularity